kumar303/mohawk/docs/usage.rst

     If you don't configure nonce checking, your application could be susceptible to replay attacks.

-Make a callable that returns True if a nonce and timestamp have been seen or not.
+Make a callable that returns True if a nonce plus its timestamp has been seen already.
 Here is an example using something like memcache:

 .. doctest:: usage

     >>> def seen_nonce(nonce, timestamp):
-    ...     key = '{n}:{ts}'.format(n=nonce, ts=timestamp)
+    ...     key = '{nonce}:{ts}'.format(nonce=nonce, ts=timestamp)
     ...     if memcache.get(key):
     ...         # We have already processed this nonce + timestamp.
     ...         return True